Wednesday, October 7, 2020

 Mike LeBelle and Gene Kiniski (NWA Hollywood Wrestling 1968)

-Mike Lebelle was the LA area promoter from 1966 - 1982, rejoining the NWA in 1968 and recognizing the NWA World champion.
+Mike Lebelle was the Los Angeles area promoter from 1966 through 1982.
 Previously under promoter Cal Eaton, the promotion recognized a WWA World Championship going back to the late 1950s when Eaton left the NWA.
+The promotion rejoined the NWA in 1968 and once again recognized the NWA World Champion.

 The promotion was called NWA Hollywood Wrestling, and under LeBelle, was an innovator in closed-circuit broadcasts for wrestling.